PDD Fail

 Hopefully we will all pass in the next try. -

 I'd recommend studying 8 weeks then for the retake.
 Also, NEVER spend that long on the case studies.
 Do them first, and watch the clock.
 You need at least 2.5 hrs to do the rest of the exam.
 Don't waste time on questions that are strange, unclear or ones you cannot find the answers for.
-Remember NCARB put in questions that are unscored too.
+Remember NCARB puts in questions that are unscored too.

 Be sure to use the search tool to find keywords inside those case studies too.